StrangeGirlMurph/Facial-Landmark-Detection/README.md

 # Deep Learning - Facial Landmark Detection
 A deep learning model to detect facial landmarks from images/videos.

-_Disclaimer: The repository is pretty huge.
-Git LFS is therefore used.
-I would recommend cloning it in uni if you're using a laptop.
-(The repo includes the dataset)_
+_Disclaimer: Git LFS is used for this repository!
+The repo contains the dataset.
+I recommend cloning it in uni if you're using a laptop (check [Usage](#usage))._

 + [Overleaf Project](https://www.overleaf.com/8268422246bjnxsrvsbqxn) for the report
 + [Demo](https://colab.research.google.com/github/StrangeGirlMurph/DeepLearning-FacialLandmarkDetection/blob/master/demo.ipynb) on colab